Models of communication: Aristotle

 One of the earliest models of communication was given by Aristotle.
 He speaks of communication in his treatise Rhetoric and characterizes it as a techne or an art.
 His model is primarily concerned with public speaking and is made up of five elements: the speaker, the message, the audience, the occasion, and the effect.

-According to Aristotle's communication model, the speaker wishes to have a certain effect on the audience, such as persuading them of an opinion or a course of action.
+According to Aristotle's communication model, the speaker wishes to have an effect on the audience, such as persuading them of an opinion or a course of action.
 The same message may have very different effects depending on the audience and the occasion.
 For this reason, the speaker should take these factors into account and compose their message accordingly.
 Many of the basic elements of the Aristotelian model of communication are still found in contemporary models.

 Lasswell

 Lasswell's model is an early and influential model of communication.
 It was proposed by Harold Lasswell in 1948 and uses five questions to identify and describe the main aspects of communication: "Who?", "Says What?", "In What Channel?", "To Whom?", and "With What Effect?".
 They correspond to five basic components involved in the communicative process: the sender, the message, the channel, the receiver, and the effect.
 For a newspaper headline, those five components are the reporter, the content of the headline, the newspaper itself, the reader, and the reader's response to the headline.
 Lasswell assigns a field of inquiry to each component, corresponding to control analysis, content analysis, media analysis, audience analysis, and effect analysis.
-The model is usually understood as a linear transmission model and was initially formulated specifically for mass communication, like radio, television, and newspapers.
-Nonetheless, it has been used in various other fields, like new media.
+The model is usually seen as a linear transmission model and was initially formulated specifically for mass communication, like radio, television, and newspapers.
+Nonetheless, it has been used in other fields, like new media.
 Many theorists treat it as a universal model applying to any form of communication.
 It is widely cited as a model of communication but some theorists, like Zachary S. Sapienza et al, have raised doubts about this characterization and see it instead as a questioning device, a formula, or a construct.

-Lasswell's model is often criticized due to its simplicity, for example, because it does not include an explicit discussion of vital factors such as noise and feedback loops as well as the influence of physical, emotional, social, and cultural contexts.
+Lasswell's model is often criticized due to its simplicity.
+An example is that it does not include an explicit discussion of vital factors such as noise and feedback loops.
+It also does not talk about the influence of physical, emotional, social, and cultural contexts.
 These shortcomings have prompted some theorists to expand Lasswell's model.
 For example, Richard Braddock published an extension in 1958 including two additional questions: "Under What Circumstances?" and "For What Purpose?".